Watching the Fireworks in Marin

 Fireworks at the Marin County Fair.
 Photo: Marin County Fair

-With this in mind, we've sought out places to watch the fantastic fireworks display at the Marin County Fair that don't involve leaving the car, so the little ones can doze in peace.
-Obviously you can just pay your $20 and go to the fair, but again, if you've got two sleeping children in the car, this isn't going to work.
-Neither is driving over near the fair—it's hard to see anything from the area along Civic Center Drive, and the resulting post-fireworks gridlock around the fairgrounds is pretty miserable.
+With this in mind, we've looked for places to watch the fantastic fireworks display at the Marin County Fair that don't involve leaving the car if you don't have to, so the little ones can doze in peace.
+Unless you're actually attending the fair, driving over near Civic Center is a bad idea.
+It's hard to see anything from along Civic Center Drive, and the post-fireworks gridlock around the fairgrounds can be pretty miserable.
+Just don't do it (we know this from experience).

 Families in southern Marin might want to make the effort to see San Francisco's fireworks display, which is usually guaranteed to be spectacular, except when it's foggy, which it often is in July.
 We've watched fireworks from Fort Baker near the Bay Area Discovery Museum, which afforded a pretty good view, but was also pretty crowded.
 Of course the absolute best viewing spot is from a boat on San Francisco Bay, but that's cold, and of course requires a boat.
 If you don't have one, the Angel Island Ferry provides a fireworks cruise on the Bay that departs Tiburon at 8:30 pm ($75 adults, $55 children 5–12, and free for kids under 5), and this year, once again, Angel Island itself will be open for fireworks viewing.